revanthRaghuPrasad/web-scraping-to-csv/README.md

-# Web Scraping and writing into a CSV file
+# Web Scraping and writing data into a CSV file
 Easier way of doing web scraping using Beautiful-soup and Requests module, also writing it to the CSV file using Pandas